 Below are the top 5 ways to improve the field sampling process when taking reference samples:

 - Use a clean dry jar.
-We are pushing accuracies of 1 gpl with field instruments these days so if there is residual water or previous sample in the sample jar, it does not take much in a 400ml sample container to affect the accuracy we are trying to get.
+We are pushing accuracies of 1 gpl with field instruments these days.
+Thus, if there is residual water or previous sample in the sample jar, it does not take much in a 400ml sample container to affect the accuracy we are trying to get.
 If the application is critical, surely it can justify a fresh container every sample (if proper wash and dry facility is not available).

 - Drain the sample line for at least 15 seconds.
 Cross contamination of precipitated product in a sample drain line is devastating to a fresh sample.
 This product has been sitting for hours at ambient temperature and has evaporated and changed chemically between samples.
 Give the line a really good long high volume flush then take the sample over 4 or 5 stabs at the flowing sample.
 This will provide a small average of the liquor coming out of the line and it will be more representative.